 The adoption of International Public Sector Accounting Standards requires at least a preparation of a three-year basis for accounting systems that did not follow the accrual basis accounting method until then.
 The long period of time foreseen for the harmonization of the National Financial Statements is due to the modification of the content of the entity and not only to the fiscal system it follows.
-In the case of the Greek Public Sector, that is, the adoption and implementation of I.P.S.A.S. it presupposes the overall modification of the content of the content of the modification of the content of the bodies of the General Government in combination with the modification of their accounting system as well as the imposition of a common fiscal practice in accordance with the requirements of the accrual [23].
+In the case of the Greek Public Sector, that is, the adoption and implementation of I.P.S.A.S. it presupposes the overall modification of the content of the bodies of the General Government in combination with the modification of their accounting system as well as the imposition of a common fiscal practice in accordance with the requirements of the accrual [23].